Frequently Asked Questions

 Food comes to us from farmers, grocery stores and other retailers, distributors, wholesale, and other food industry sources.
 In addition, kindhearted members of our community hold food drives that can bring in literally tons of food.

-While we do receive gifts from corporations and foundations, as well as public grants, we rely on donations from generous individuals who open their hearts and checkbooks to help the Houston Food Bank achieve our mission of leading the fight against hunger.
+While we do receive gifts from corporations and foundations, as well as public grants, we rely on donations from generous individuals who open their hearts and checkbooks to help the Houston Food Bank achieve our mission of providing food for better lives.

 The Houston Food Bank is scrupulous in making sure that our donors make a good investment.